didalik/kot/README.md

 **Cloudflare Job Fair (jF)** is a place where all types of Job Requests meet all kinds of Job Agents.
 When an Agent gets authorized to do a Job, the job becomes an **hX** item with a certain amount of HEXA assigned to it.
 It runs on [Cloudflare](https://www.cloudflare.com/).

 These are my hobby projects.
 Combined, they make it possible for me and you to use the Internet for fun and profit.
-Presently, **jF** provides global access to the **hX + jF** proof of concept demo from [kloudoftrust.org](https://kloudoftrust.org):
+Presently, **jF** enables global access to the **hX + jF** proof of concept demo from [kloudoftrust.org](https://kloudoftrust.org):

 ```
 +-- Stellar --+         +-- Browser ---------------+        +-- Cloudflare --+